mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 ### public virtual void OnHitNPC(Item item, Player player, NPC target, int damage, float knockBack, bool crit)

 Allows you to create special effects when a melee weapon hits an NPC (for example how the Pumpkin Sword creates pumpkin heads).

+### public virtual bool CanHitPvp(Item item, Player player, Player target)

+Allows you to determine whether a melee weapon can hit the given opponent player when swung.
+Return false to block the weapon from hitting the target.
+Returns true by default.

 ### public virtual void ModifyHitPvp(Item item, Player player, Player target, ref int damage, ref bool crit)